ralphreid/WDI_LDN_3_Work/ralphreid/w2d5/homework/movie_app/README.md

 DONE - Create new foriegn key table to relating actors & movies

-Refactor to include models for both actos & movies
+DONE - Refactor to include models for both actos & movies

-Integrate Movie classes with seperated Handlers for movies & actors
+Integrate Movie classes with seperated Handlers for movies & actors where appropriate

+Implement a TOGGLE select opiton and create page to allow either actors or movies to be created

 Refactor with combined movie & actors views and handlers